Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Formalism

 for $q^2=0$, and

 for $q^2_{\rm max}=(M-m)^2$.
 These relations are method independent and therefore must be satisfied regardless of the computational approach.
 In the following, they will be used as consistency checks of our numerical calculations.
-For a detailed derivation of the endpoint relations in baryonic decays, the reader is referred to Ref.~\cite{Hiller:2021zth}.
+For a detailed derivation of the end point relations in baryonic decays, the reader is referred to Ref.~\cite{Hiller:2021zth}.

-\subsection{Angular Distribution and Observables}
+\subsection{Angular distribution and observables}

 We consider the quasi-four-body decay chain $\mathcal{B}_i \to \mathcal{B}_f(\to \mathcal{B}_h P)\ell^+\ell^-$, in which the intermediate baryon $\mathcal{B}_f$ subsequently undergoes a weak decay into a lighter baryon $\mathcal{B}_h$ and a meson $P$.
 For an unpolarized initial baryon $\mathcal{B}_i$, the corresponding fourfold differential branching fraction can be decomposed into a set of trigonometric angular functions~\cite{Gutsche:2013pp, Boer:2014kda, Detmold:2016pkz, Blake:2017une}